-Before you hit the builders’ merchants or other suppliers you need to be certain of exactly what you need – the size and the amount.
+Before you hit the builders’ merchants, or other suppliers such as Dyson Corp, you need to be certain of exactly what you need – the size and the amount.
 You should do your measuring and work out how much you need before you arrive.
 Better still, you might be able to drop your plans off at the merchant and have them collate your order for them.
-However, if you are new to buying – then you should be sure to double check the amounts and the sizes – just to be sure the shop has got it right.
+However, if you are new to buying – then you should be sure to double-check the amounts and the sizes – just to be sure the shop has got it right.

 The more forward planning you do, the more likely you are to get a great deal.
 You should want to make a single bulk order trip to maximise the savings you could achieve.